 The public has indicated the condition of Missouri's existing roadway system should be one of the state's highest priorities.
-Currently, 922 (22 major) structures are in poor condition, 6,084 (133 major) structures are in fair condition and 3,379 (53 major) structures are in good condition.
+Currently, 909 (27 major) structures are in poor condition, 6,232 (134 major) structures are in fair condition and 3,243 (47 major) structures are in good condition.

-Statewide, the number of structures in poor condition has been slowly increasing over the last five years.
-The number of structures in good condition peaked in 2012 and has been steadily declining since then, while the number of structures in fair condition has significantly increased.
-The data on poor condition structures reflects that even with the significant Statewide Transportation Improvement Program investments on bridges in recent years, the number is slowly increasing.
+Although the number of structures in poor condition has been generally increasing over the last five years, there was a drop in the number from 2017 to 2018.
+The number of structures in good condition peaked in 2012 and has been steadily declining since, while the number of structures in fair condition has significantly increased.
+Even with the significant Statewide Transportation Improvement Program investments on bridges in recent years, the number of poor condition structures is slowly increasing.
 The decline in good structures, as well as the increase in fair condition structures, is reflective of MoDOT's aging bridge inventory with many structures at the point where they need minor maintenance or rehabilitation.

-For major bridges, the number of structures in the poor category has been steady over the last five years.
-This is reflective of the significant focus on these structures.
-Even with the significant investment in the STIP, the number of structures in good condition has been dropping over the five-year period while the number in fair condition has been increasing.
+For major bridges, the number of structures in poor condition significantly increased from 2017 to 2018 with a net increase of five structures.
+Even with the significant investment in the STIP, the number of structures in good condition has been dropping over a three-year period while the number in fair condition has been increasing.
 Work on major bridges is expensive with rehabilitations costing \$10 million to \$20 million and replacements ranging from \$20 million to \$200 million.
-Ohio has been selected for comparison as its total of 10,402 (129 major) state highway bridges is only 17 more than Missouri, as well as having similar demographics, geography and weather conditions.
+Ohio has been selected for comparison as its total of 10,427 (158 major) state highway bridges is only 43 more than Missouri, as well as having similar demographics, geography and weather conditions.